tellary/anki-md/README.md

 ```

 A single paragraph list element with an arrow (`->`) instead
-of a dash represents an uni-directional card:
+of a dash represents a uni-directional card:

 ```
 - eu __vejo__ /p -> [ˈvɐjʒu]
 ```

 This card looks as follows when imported.
 You may notice that
-markdown formatting and unicode is respected.
+markdown formatting and Unicode is respected.

 ![](doc/simple_uni.png)